CSDL-UMD/Rockwell/README.md

   sudo apt install npm
   ```

-3. Clone your repository into your server if you have not already done so, using:
+3. Clone the repository into your server if you have not already done so, using:
   ```
   git clone https://github.com/CSDL-USF/Rockwell.git
   ```